Local experts praise new diet method

 “If we eat foods that are natural, whole and have one ingredient, those foods are the foods that nourish our bodies, help us maintain weight and keep us from chronic diseases,” she said.

-Short-term and yoyo dieting can lead to weight gain, as individuals return to the old habits that caused weight gain.
+Short-term and yoyo dieting monitored by weight loss app, can lead to weight gain, as individuals return to the old habits that caused weight gain.
 Springer views THM’s “lifestyle” promotion as likely more effective, providing they stick with it.

 She also likes how THM promotes not going longer than three hours without food, as long as participants make good food choices for snacks.